qua-platform/qua-libs/examples/characterization/T1/superconducting-qubits/readme.md

 ---
 id: index
-title: T1 measurement in superconducting qubits
+title: $$T_1$$ measurement in superconducting qubits
 sidebar_label: SC T1
 slug: ./
 ---

-The is a T1 decay time measurement written specifically for the superconducting qubit case.
+The $$T_1$$ is a characteristic decay time assessing the energy relaxation rate of a qubit.
+This script aims to present the protocol to deduce it for the usecase of a transmon qubit.

-It plays a $\pi$ pulse to rotate the qubit into the excited state and then reads out the state using the readout resonator.
+It plays a $$\pi$$ pulse to rotate the qubit into the excited state and then reads out the state using the readout resonator.

-## config
+## Config

 The configuration dictionary is in the `configuration.py` file and is imported into the main program file `t1.py`.